3.1. About Object Storage¶

 A name of a multipart upload is defined by a pattern similar to that of an object name but the object that corresponds to it contains a table instead of file contents.
 The table contains index numbers of parts and their offsets within the file.
 This allows to upload parts of a multi-part upload in parallel (recommended for large files).
 The maximum number of parts is 10,000.

-An S3 storage cluster requires a working Virtuozzo Storage cluster on each of S3 cluster nodes.
-Virtuozzo Storage provides content sharing, strong consistency, data availability, reasonable performance for random I/O operations, and high availability for storage services.
-In storage terms, S3 data is a set of files (see Object Server) that the Virtuozzo Storage file system layer (vstorage-mount) does not interpret in any way.
+An S3 storage cluster requires a working storage cluster on each of S3 cluster nodes.
+Virtuozzo Infrastructure Platform provides content sharing, strong consistency, data availability, reasonable performance for random I/O operations, and high availability for storage services.
+In storage terms, S3 data is a set of files (see Object Server) that the Virtuozzo Infrastructure Platform file system layer (vstorage-mount) does not interpret in any way.

 3.1.3.
 Object Storage Components¶

-This section familiarises you with S3 storage components—gateways, object servers, and name servers—and describes S3 management tools and service buckets.
+This section offers more detail on S3 storage components: gateways, object servers, and name servers; and describes S3 management tools and service buckets.

 - Parses S3 packets and validates S3 requests (checks fields of a request and XML documents in its body).